JGAVEN/Lego-GPT/CONTRIBUTING.md

 pnpm fetch --dir frontend && pnpm install --offline --dir frontend \
   # run automatically in the dev container's setup script
 python -m pip install --editable ./backend[test]  # backend + worker deps (incl. fakeredis for tests)
+  # also installed automatically in the dev container
 ```

 See **docs/ARCHITECTURE.md** for more details.